aws-samples/redcap-on-aws/README.md

 };
 ```

-This will create a new database cluster and deleting the existing one.
+This will create a new database cluster and delete the existing one.

 ---